Ahhhhh…plugins… Magical little jobbers that make a WordPress website do wonderful things with little to no effort on your part.

 Or, do it the easy way:

-- Get Site Care – our service that includes smart backups, security scans and plugin and WordPress updates for only $24/month.
+- Get Site Care – our service that includes smart backups, security scans and done-for-you plugin and WordPress updates starting at only $49/month.

 The safest – yet most impractical – way to update